Art & Design

-Every year in February, the City of Tokamachi puts on the Tokamachi Snow Festival that showcases local artists' talents.
+Every year in February, the City of Tokamachi puts on the Tokamachi Snow Festival that showcases local residents' talents.
 Snow sculptures of popular cartoon characters and cultural figures line the streets of the city.

 Snow-based games and delicious warm foods can also be found throughout the festival area.